 Many of the costs noted above vary based on the maintenance management options and vendor

 For an automated management system to have value, it must have cost savings associated with it.
 These are the potential value-laden factors to consider:

-- Asset lifespan – the estimated number of years expected to extend the lifecycle of a piece of equipment through scheduled CMMS preventative maintenance, thus reducing unexpected downtimes and system failure.
+- Asset lifespan – the estimated number of years expected to extend the life cycle of a piece of equipment through scheduled CMMS preventative maintenance, thus reducing unexpected downtime and system failure.